 Yes, to protect our patients, their families and our staff during the outbreak, Cincinnati Children’s is screening parents, visitors and employees every day before they enter patient care areas.
 You will also be given a mask to wear while you are at the medical center.
 Screening happens at outpatient registration or at screening stations on our Burnet and Liberty campuses.

-> Learn about the difference between screening and testing and whether your child can be tested at Cincinnati Children’s.
+> Learn about screening details, the difference between screening and testing and whether your child can be tested at Cincinnati Children’s.

 What is Cincinnati Children’s visitor policy?